 April received her B.A. in a self-designed Environmental Education major, which included an Arkansas high school teaching certificate, from Hendrix College in Conway, Arkansas.
 April is a LEED Accredited Professional in Building Design and Construction.

 April is a graduate of the University of Arkansas, Division of Agriculture LeadAR Class 13.
 LeadAR is a two-year program dedicated to the education of Arkansas’ emerging leaders on the economic and social changes affecting the state.
-In June 2014, she graduated from Leadership Greater Little Rock Class XXIX.
-LGLR is a prestigious nine-month program that has graduated over 1,300 community leaders.
-During that same time, April was recognized by Arkansas Business on the 40 Under 40 list of the most intriguing business and political leaders who bear watching, and was named as USGBC Arkansas Central Branch Member of the Year.
+In 2014, April graduated from Leadership Greater Little Rock Class XXIX, was recognized by Arkansas Business on the 40 Under 40 list of the most intriguing business and political leaders who bear watching, and was named as USGBC Arkansas Central Branch Member of the Year.
 April is an active member of USBGC Memphis Regional Chapter, was recently named to the 2015 AIA Memphis Board of Directors, serves on the Memphis and Shelby County Office of Sustainability Advisory Committee and is a founding member of the AR-MS-TN Chapter of the International Society of Sustainability Professionals.

 She has presented on sustainability to various groups including: Global Reporting Initiative’s Sustainability Conference, BOMA GLR’s Spring Education Day, National Women’s Leadership Summit, American Society of Interior Designers, LeadAR, Arkansas Municipal League, Pulaski County Democratic Committee, Arkansas Business Publishing Group’s Green Guide, U.S. Green Building Council’s Sustainable Arkansas, Little Rock Sustainability Summit, Little Rock Racial & Cultural Diversity Commission and National Guard Women’s Speaker Series, Arkansas Festival Association Conference, USGBC Arkansas, Memphis, and Louisiana Chapter Branches and Residential Discussion Group, IIDA, AIA Memphis, Rotary Clubs, and many local colleges/universities, environmental groups, and media outlets.

 April’s current responsibilities as Territory Manager include expanding the Viridian market from Arkansas into West Tennessee, Mississippi, and Alabama.
 Additional responsibilities include project management of LEED and sustainability consulting projects with design and construction teams and development of sustainability related continuing education presentations.

 NWA Regional Office/Director